kuzudb/kuzu-docs/src/content/docs/import/copy-from-query-results.md

 ```

 Using `COPY FROM` with subqueries in this manner opens up a wider
-range of possibilities for data manipulation and transformation prior to insertion.
+range of possibilities for data manipulation and transformation prior to doing bulk-insertion into Kùzu.